Organize your Kitchen for a Fresh Start

 There are two parts to getting your kitchen ready:

 What do you need to leave behind on this trip to the land of extreme self-care?
 Will you pitch these things?
-Or can you easily identify family, friend or organization who might take them?
+Or can you easily identify a family, friend, or organization who might take them?

-Grab your timer: Some of you will want to work in 15 or 30 minute increments, because that’s all the time you have these days or because this sounds so big.
+Some of you will want to work in 15 or 30-minute increments, because that’s all the time you have these days or because this sounds so big.
 Others will want the fast pass, taking a few hours to get a lot done all at once.
 If you don’t know which approach will work, experiment: start with 15 minutes on your timer.

-How to start: As you’re cleaning up after the morning routine, open one food cabinet door and purge just from there.
+As you’re cleaning up after the morning routine, open one food cabinet door and purge just from there.
 See how much you can get done in 15 minutes.
-Return tomorrow for another pantry shelf, refrigerator shelf or appliance shelf.
+Return tomorrow for another pantry shelf, refrigerator shelf, or appliance shelf.
 Or you may prefer to do this at night as you prep or clean up from dinner.

 Questions to ask: